afunnydev/tinysociety/content/articles/2018-07-27-how-to-heat-a-tiny-house-the-complete-guide.md

 Pros:

-\- Extremely ideal because you have the option of both heating and cooling.
+\- Ideal because you have the option of both heating and cooling.

 \- Energy efficient